 A Cooperative Program Between GTCC & UNCG

-UNCG offers the Faculty-in-Training program for MA students who have completed at least 18 hours of coursework in the Teaching Composition plan.
-This program allows you to teach under the guidance of experienced teachers at Guilford Technic Community College, an excellent local institution.
+UNCG offers the Faculty-in-Training program for MA students who have completed their graduate degrees (or, for students who already hold a graduate degree in any field and have completed at least 18 hours in English).
+This program allows you to teach under the guidance of experienced teachers at Guilford Technical Community College, an excellent local institution.
 You teach four courses, gain experience in their writing lab, and even have a department committee assignment.
 You get to know what it is like to be a college teacher.

 Who Is Eligible?

 MA graduates with little or no teaching experience but who have a minimum of 18 hours in the discipline are eligible to apply.